Mount Majura Nature Reserve

 Managing Mount Majura Nature Reserve

-Mount Majura Nature Reserve is managed by ACT Parks and Conservation service which oversees programs to protect rare plants and animals through management actions.
-The control of invasive plants and animals, such as the Cootamundra Wattle (Acacia baileyana) and rabbits, is one important part of conserving and enhancing biodiversity.
+Mount Majura Nature Reserve is managed by ACT Parks and Conservation Service, which oversees programs to protect rare plants and animals through management actions.
+The control of invasive species, such as the Cootamundra Wattle (Acacia baileyana) and rabbits, is one important part of conserving and enhancing biodiversity.
 Park Rangers work with researchers and volunteers and conduct regular patrols of the Reserve.

 Mount Majura, because of its proximity to suburbs and major public facilities, is subject to regular fuel reduction burns.
 The frequency and extent of these burns is managed under the Bushfire Operations Plan, which sets out to manage the risks of bushfire in the ACT.

 The plants growing on Mount Majura have evolved different strategies to survive fire.
 The majority of species produce vegetative shoots after being burnt.
-The eucalypts resprout from their base and along their stems and branches.
-Most of the other woody plants and perennial herbs and grasses also develop shoots from the base of their burnt stems, buried roots or other underground organs.
+The eucalypts re-sprout from their base and along their stems and branches.
+Most of the other woody plants and perennial herbs and grasses also develop shoots from the base of their burnt stems, or from buried roots.

 Photo: Regrowth months after a burn

-Fire fuel management activities are subject to ecological guidelines that aim to protect rare, threatened and fire sensitive species, and threatened ecological communities.
+Fire fuel management activities are subject to ecological guidelines that aim to protect rare, threatened and fire sensitive species and ecological communities.
 Special measures to protect threatened or rare species are undertaken during fuel reduction burns.
-For example, on Mount Majura spring fire fuel reduction burns are generally avoided to protect the diverse woodland bird habitat during breeding season and threatened plant species, in particular the Canberra Spider Orchid.
-Stands of mature Drooping she-oak (Allocasuarina verticullata) are protected from burning as they are an important breeding location and food source for Glossy black cockatoos.
+For example, on Mount Majura spring fire fuel reduction burns are generally avoided to protect threatened plant species, in particular the Canberra Spider Orchid, and the diverse woodland bird habitat during breeding season.
+Stands of mature Drooping She-oak (Allocasuarina verticillata) are protected from burning as they are an important breeding location and food source for Glossy Black-Cockatoos.

-For further information see the Bushfire Management in the ACT webpage.
+For further information see Bushfire Management in the ACT.